European banking union: Croatia

 Croatia likewise submitted a request for closer cooperation in May 2019, as part of its efforts to join the ERM II.
-Croatia was expected to join the Banking Union and ERM II by July 2020.
+Croatia was expected to join the European Banking Union and ERM II by July 2020.
 The ECB governing council decided on 24 June 2020 to establish a close cooperation with the Croatian central bank.
 The close cooperation entered into force on 1 October 2020.
-The Croatian National Bank thus receives a representative with voting rights on the European Central Bank's supervisory board and on 1 October 2020, the European Central Bank started supervising the larger Croatian banks after the completion of a significance assessment process.
-Croatia joined the eurozone, and thus became a full member of the of the banking union, as of 1 January 2023.
+The Croatian National Bank thus receives a representative with voting rights on the ECB Supervisory Board and on 1 October 2020, the European Central Bank started supervising the larger Croatian banks after the completion of a significance assessment process.
+Croatia joined the eurozone, and thus became a full member of the European banking union, as of 1 January 2023.

 Denmark

-The Danish government announced in April 2015 its intention to join the Banking Union.
-Although the Ministry of Justice found that the move did not entail any transfer of sovereignty and thus would not automatically require a referendum, the Danish People's Party, Red Green Alliance and Liberal Alliance oppose joining the Banking Union and collectively the three won enough seats in the subsequent June 2015 election to prevent the Folketing (the Danish parliament) from joining without the approval through a referendum.
-As of July 2017, Denmark is studying joining, with a decision expected in the fall of 2019.
+The Danish government announced in April 2015 its intention to join the European Banking Union.
+Although the Ministry of Justice found that the move did not entail any transfer of sovereignty and thus would not automatically require a referendum, the Danish People's Party, Red Green Alliance and Liberal Alliance oppose joining the European Banking Union and collectively the three won enough seats in the subsequent June 2015 election to prevent the Folketing (the Danish parliament) from joining without the approval through a referendum.
+As of July 2017, Denmark was studying joining, with a decision expected in the autumn of 2019.

-On 10 July 2017, the Danish Central Bank (Danmarks Nationalbank) published a statement in English on its official website, stating under the section entitled “Danmarks Nationalbank's views on Danish participation”:Danmarks Nationalbank believes that Denmark should join the banking union.
+On 10 July 2017, the Danish Central Bank (Danmarks Nationalbank) published a statement in English on its official website, stating under the section entitled “Danmarks Nationalbank's views on Danish participation”:Danmarks Nationalbank believes that Denmark should join the European banking union.
 In short, it is Danmarks Nationalbank's assessment that participation will benefit Danish households and firms.

 Generally speaking, the banking union will make a positive contribution to financial stability.
 This is relevant to all of us.
 As we saw after 2008, a financial crisis can have a severe impact on the economic infrastructure most of us rely on: investments, mortgage loans, business growth opportunities, employment, and government revenue and expenditure.
 The banking union can be seen as a bulwark against future financial crises.
 It will also ensure that the impact is less severe if banks do, nevertheless, become distressed.

 In addition, there are a number of special factors that make it particularly interesting for Denmark to participate in the banking union.